DatabaseGroup/tree-similarity/README.md

 errors) or make sure that it is not necessary to resolve them due to some rational reason (e.g., `The scope of the variable 'x' can be reduced` may be ignored if the variable scope is chosen on purpose).

+# Description

+This part describes the framework internals.
+After reading this, one should understand how the framework organizes trees and should also be able to implement additional algorithm within the framework.
+If anything is unclear, please open an issue so that we can update this part of the README accordingly.

+## Trees

+A tree is represented in a very traditional way.
+There exists a `Node` class which provides some basic tree functionality, e.g. get the size of the subtree rooted at the node or get all/a specific children/child of the node (see `src/nodes/node.h`).
+The `Node` class is templated and takes one template paremeter: the data of the node.
+The idea is, that the data of a node may be anything as long as this *anything* provides a corresponding cost model.
+An example is the `StringNodeData` class (see `src/nodes/string_node_data.h`).
+This class represents a string label, so every node of a tree would, in this case, have a member of type `StringNodeData` inside.
+Thus, the `Node` class could be seen as kind of wrapper class around the data, providing the tree functionality.
+The advantage of this approach should now be obvious: if a user wants a node to hold other data, e.g., a vector of vector of strings, the tree functionality is still there and the user does not have to care about this but just his node data class.

 # Building Process